 Do I have to be an aromatherapist to join AIA?

 No, everyone is welcome who have an interest in sharing and spreading the vision of aromatherapy.
-We have memberships for aromatherapists at the professional and clinical levels.
-We have memberships for non-aromatherapists. the associate member, and business memberships for aromatherapists and supporters of aromatherapy.
+We have memberships for aromatherapists at the professional and advanced practitioner levels.
+We have memberships for non-aromatherapists at the associate member and business membership for aromatherapists and supporters of aromatherapy.

 There must be hundreds of reasons why one would join an organization.
 These are the Top Ten Reasons to join AIA.

-- Networking: Benefit from the synergy that comes from networking with aromatherapists on a professional level.
+- Networking: Benefit from the synergy that comes from networking with highly skilled aromatherapists on a professional level.

-- Education: The opportunity to grow professionally with continuing education via teleseminars, conferences and local meetings.
-Imagine being able to listen to 12 hours of aromatherapy education a year for free via teleconference and even more through local meetings.
+- Education: The opportunity to grow professionally with continuing education via teleseminars, conferences, and local meetings.
+Imagine being able to engage in 12 hours of aromatherapy education per year free of charge via webinar and more if you attend local meetings.

 - Money: Grow your business by applying the information and education you gain as a member.